-If a child is away, please inform the school by 8.40am by submitting the absence through QParents (our preferred method of absence notification), phoning the Norman Park State School Absence Line on (07) 3900 5870 or sending an email to admin@normanparkss.eq.edu.au making sure to include the reason for your child's absence from school.
-Daily SMS contact is made to parents if their child's absence has not been notified to office staff by 8.40am.
-If students have an unexplained absence, staff will contact parents via phone, email or with an 'Unexplained Absence' form for the reason for the student's absence.
+If a child is away, please inform the school by 8.40am by submitting the absence through QParents (our preferred method of absence notification), phoning the Norman Park State School Absence Line on (07) 3900 5870 or sending an email to admin@normanparkss.eq.edu.au.
+Please make sure you include the reason for your child's absence from school.
+Daily SMS contact is made to parent/carers if their child's absence has not been notified to office staff by 8.40am.